How to Exercise with a broken foot?

 2. Standing & Sitting Calf Raises

 If standing seems like too much of a workout, then you can always opt to do seated calf raises instead by doing the same thing but sitting down on the chair with both feet flat on the ground.
-We’re still targeting those lower legs muscles here, so we must be careful about putting more pressure on our broken foot during these exercises.
+We’re still targeting those lower leg muscles here, so we must be careful about putting more pressure on our broken foot during these exercises.

 Once again, perform around 10-15 reps each foot 3-4 times a day if starting, and slowly increase this as you feel comfortable enough to do so!